 Kitchen Tips and Resources:

-- If you’ve never baked with parchment paper, you should definitely give it a try.
+- If you’ve never baked with parchment paper, you should try it.
 It’s so simple to use, and it makes clean-up a breeze.
 Here’s an unbleached parchment paper that is Green Seal Certified.

 - These pumpkin oatmeal dog treats make wonderful gifts.
 Just fill up a pint-size mason jar with them, add a bow or some ribbon, and your friends and their dogs will love you forever!